whatdousmean/Matyas-and-Gabe-HydoTesla/README.md

 The steering mechanism is made up of very small cutouts of plexiglass spanning across two free-spinning armistices holding the wheels onto a fixed point, which will be explained in more depth during the presentation.
 These are then connected to a servo using more free spinning attachment points, to enable easy rotation, and precise control.
 This was made using the scroll saw and the drill press over the course of a couple of class periods, and was swiftly assembled.
 The rear axle was much simpler, only making use of 1 beveled gear(3d printed, model lifted from a beveled gear found in the lab) that interfaces with one attached to the motor, a dowel rod, and two wheels,  as well as two pillow blocks to keep the axle in place.
 WD40 was used to  lubricate the pillow blocks to reduce friction on them, but that was all.
 After this, the cutouts in the chassis were made using the drill press and chisels, and the motor casing and water tank were then attached, leaving one final step, which was to insert the electronic components, thus completing the build process.
 A more detailed breakdown of the dividual parts will take place during the presentation.

 To build the chassis, take your plywood and form it to the specifications of the blueprint in Figure ?.
 This takes a while, but it will be worth it in the end.
 After you have your 2 pieces of wood, you can begin connecting them with the nuts, bolts, and columns as seen in **Figure 1** and on the blueprints.
+Throughout the rest of the assembly, you will be taking the two pieces apart and putting them together multiple times.

+## Tupperware
+This part is not complicated.
+Take the lid of your tupperware, and cut a slit in the middle of it big enough for the water board to fit in.
+In the end, your waterboard will slide into this.

+## Axels

+## Motor Holder

+## Gears
+For the gears, connect one to the back axel, and the other to the part of the motor that sticks out.
+Slide these around until they connect.
+After that, you can superglue them to the axel and motor.
+This will make your gear shaft.
+## Servo

+## Final Assembly
+Now, it is time to combine everything.
+Take off the second piece of plywood, and install your circuit.
+This is where you take off the stickers of your breadboards.
+Your headlights go on the front of the car, your breadboard and arduino in between your tupperware and motor, and your LED and water board will go on top of the car on the second piece of plywood.
+These will connect to the arduino through the little holes for the wires as seen on the blueprint.
+Your servo will still be connected to the arduino, but it will be screwed in as stated above.